BeamNG/BeamNGpy/README.md

 ## Usage

-**For using BeamNG.tech version 0.22 and above the workspace needs to be set up by the user.
+**For using BeamNG.tech version 0.22 to 0.24 the workspace needs to be set up by the user.
 This step needs to be repeated for every newly installed BeamNG.tech version** and helps BeamNGpy to determine the correct user directory for mod deployment.
 Create a workspace directory and then place your license file into it.
 Then type `beamngpy setup-workspace d:\exampleBNGworkspace` into the commandline.
 Optional parameters are `--host localhost --port 65255`.